microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12HelloWorld/src/HelloTextureModified/RenderPassAuthoring.md

 2. Add shader loading and PSO registration in `LoadAssets()`.
 3. Add or reuse descriptor/RTV/DSV/resource resolution.
 4. Add `MakeYourPass()` returning a complete `RenderPass` from `RenderPassBuilder`.
-5. Add a pass operation handler if existing operation behavior is not enough.
+5. Add a pass operation handler if existing operation behavior is not enough, and register it from the pass builder chain.
 6. Insert the pass in the graph construction path.
 7. Build and verify that `git diff --check HEAD` stays clean.